Quantum-like product states constructed from classical networks

 In recent work, we explored how special networks of oscillators, based on expander graphs, can be constructed so as to generate a discrete emergent state that represents a superposition of two states of coupled oscillator sub-networks\cite{ScholesQLstates}.
 We called that the `quantum-like' (QL) bit.
-The key advances were: (i) to demonstrate how the properties of the expander graph network enable the system to be remarkably resistant to decoherence and (ii) to exhibit a two-state system that serves as a QL bit.
+The key advances of our prior studies are: (i) to demonstrate how the properties of the expander graph network enable the system to be remarkably resistant to various kinds of disorder that would otherwise contribute to decoherence (see ref. \cite{ScholesEntropy}), and (ii) to exhibit a two-state system that serves as a QL bit.

-We must now show explicitly how to scale the QL states to accommodate an arbitrary number of QL bits.
-This is an important point because an advantage of quantum states is the special way they encode the basis as product states, thereby building correlations into the basis that enable the superposition states to have unique properties.
+In the present work we make a significant extension to this work by showing explicitly how to scale the QL states to accommodate an arbitrary number of QL bits.
+The states associated with this construction have product states as their basis, thereby building correlations into the basis that enable the superposition states to have special properties, similar to those of quantum systems.
 Specifically, the quantum mechanical state space needed to encode all the information associated to a system with many qubits is built from the tensor product of the Hilbert spaces of each qubit in a system, $\mathcal{H} = \mathcal{H}_{1} \otimes \mathcal{H}_{2} \otimes \cdots \otimes \mathcal{H}_{n}$.
 One possible basis for describing the state of a quantum system can then be produced by setting the qubits in either the $|0\rangle$ or $|1\rangle$ state, to obtain $2^{n}$ unique product states in $\mathcal{H}$.
 This generates a basis of tensor products.
-The general states can comprise superpositions of product states---states of special interest because to date they have no classical counterpart.
+The general states can comprise superpositions of product states---states of special interest because to date they have no classical counterpart when endowed with the additional property of nonlocality.

 Here we provide an explicit construction of superpositions of product states of QL bits.
 We do this by producing new graphs formed from Cartesian products of an arbitrary number of QL bits.
 The emergent eigenstates of these product graphs are tensor products of the emergent states of the constituent QL bits.